codeforamerica/form-flow/README.md

 session.
 If no HttpSession has been established or a session lacks an appropriate Submission id, a client will be returned to the index page of an application.

-⚠️ __This interceptor is enabled by default.
-It is set to be the last interceptor run by any application using Form Flow Library.__
+⚠️ __It is set to be the last interceptor run by any application using Form Flow Library.__

 #### Configuration

 1. In the `application.yaml`, set the `session-continuity-interceptor.enabled` field
    to `true`/`false` to enable
-   or disable the interceptor (Note: the `SessionContinuityInterceptor` is on by default)
+   or disable the interceptor
 2. Set the `flows-config.yaml` with the `landmarks.firstScreen` yaml field.

 If this interceptor is enabled, but the `landmarks.firstScreen` is not set correctly, an error will